-- 2.11.
-Any reference in this procedure to a University officer or other named role includes a deputy appointed by that officer or role-holder to exercise the functions assigned to that officer under this procedure. - 2.12.
-Complainants are required to raise a complaint as soon as possible and within the required timeframe Timeliness. (see paragraph 3.1, 4.1, and 5.1).
-Complaints or evidence submitted outside this timeframe will not be accepted unless there is a valid reason for delay, which will be judged on a case-by-case basis by the Responsible Officer, Case Handler, Complaint Officer, or Reviewer, as appropriate.
+- 2.12.
+Complainants are required to raise a complaint as soon as possible and within the required timeframe (see paragraph 3.1, 4.1, and 5.1).
+Complaints or evidence submitted outside this timeframe will not be accepted unless there is a valid reason for delay, which will be judged on a case-by-case basis by the Responsible Officer, Case Handler, Complaint Officer, or Reviewer, as appropriate. - 2.13.
+The University aims to process any formal complaint through Formal Resolution and any Review within 90 calendar days.
+The 90 calendar day timeframe requires Complainants to comply with any timescales set down in this Procedure.
+There will occasionally be circumstances when, for good reasons, the University will need to extend the timeframe and in these circumstances the Complainant will be notified and kept updated as to the progress of their complaint.